 These books mentioned here are also some of the best-selling books on the industrial revolution and not only received great reviews from literary critics and historians but also have great ratings from readers on sites like Amazon, Goodreads and etc.

 The following is a list of the best books on the industrial revolution:

-Published in 2010, the book discusses the scientific breakthroughs that led to the invention of the steam engine.
+Published in 2010, this book by William Rosen discusses the scientific breakthroughs that led to the invention of the steam engine.
 Rosen argues that the idea of intellectual property, particularly the patenting of ideas, led to the invention of the steam engine and a series of other inventions that fueled the industrial revolution.

 Rosen explains that the patenting of ideas incentivized the everyday man, not just wealthy elites, to produce many new and innovative ideas with the goal of profiting off of them.

 In doing so, Rosen states this was a pivotal moment in human productivity and it essentially improved all aspects of life, such as food, shelter, transportation, medicine and etc, thus allowing the population to grow and thrive in a way it never did before.

 The founder of Microsoft, Bill Gates, reviewed the book on his blog, Gates Notes, and described it as both entertaining and highly informative: